 Local Arrangements Committee for each meeting will be appointed as needed or at least one year prior to the meeting for which it is responsible.
-All matters pertaining to local meeting arrangements will be handled only by or through the Local Arrangements Committee.
-When reasonable, the Committee should be composed of representatives from all public and private sections (extension, industry, research and publications, and resident education) of the Society.
+Matters pertaining to local meeting arrangements will be handled only by or through the Local Arrangements Committee.
+When reasonable, the Committee should be composed of representatives from public and private sectors (extension, industry, research and publications, and resident education) of the Society.